- Oops!Something went wrong.Please try again later.

-American States Water Company (AWR) today reported basic and fully diluted earnings per share of $0.35 for the first quarter ended March 31, 2019, as compared to basic and fully diluted earnings per share of $0.29 for the quarter ended March 31, 2018.
+American States Water Company (NYSE:AWR) today reported basic and fully diluted earnings per share of $0.55 and $0.54, respectively, for the fourth quarter ended December 31, 2020, as compared to basic and fully diluted earnings per share of $0.45 recorded for the fourth quarter ended December 31, 2019.
+Basic and fully diluted earnings per share for the full year 2020 were $2.34 and $2.33, respectively, compared to basic and fully diluted earnings of $2.28 per share for 2019.

 Contracted Services Segment: